 The classes are held in Wells Hall.
 On the first night of classes, a list will be posted on a wall in Wells Hall to tell you which classroom to go to.
 You will be given more information at the time of the interview.

 When are the classes?

-Classes are every Tuesday and Thursday evening, 6:30 to 8:30 p.m. for six weeks, starting in mid March (right after the MSU Spring Break).
+Classes are every Tuesday and Thursday evening, 6:30 to 8:30 p.m. for six weeks, from March 12 (right after the MSU Spring Break) to April 18, 2019.
 Classes start promptly at 6:30 p.m. each evening so please arrive on time.

 Where can I park?

 Parking is free on campus after 6:00 p.m.
 You can park in the visitor lot at the corner of Shaw Lane and Red Cedar Road.
 Maps of the campus, maps of the parking lots, and the bus schedules and routes can be found at https://maps.msu.edu/.

 Will I get credit for this course?

 This is not an academic credit course.
 At the end of the course, you will receive a CERTIFICATE OF PARTICIPATION.

 Can I use my MSUELT score for placement in the course?